Standards

 Meat chickens

 Meat chickens reared by Producers with RSPCA Approved certification are encouraged to be active.
 The standard allows for enriched indoor and outdoor housing that meet the needs of the birds.
+The RSPCA Approved Farming Scheme Standard is just one of the ways we work to improve meat chicken welfare, see here what the RSPCA advocates for.

 Note: Exemptions to specific standards on particular sites may be granted on rare occasions, but only where the RSPCA can see that animal welfare is not compromised.